Alex Okosi: Viacom/Paramount

-2020 - Okosi joined YouTube as MD, YouTube EMEA Emerging Markets
+Under Alex's leadership, Viacom Africa channels were recognised for their creativity and excellence, including more than 70 Promax/BDA Awards, 11 SAFTAs (South Africa Film & Television Awards) and a Cannes Lions Award (2018).

 MTV Base (Africa)

 Having joined MTV International, Okosi authored the business plan to launch MTV's first African TV channel.
-Known initially as MTV base (with a lowercase 'b'), the channel was launched in 2005, becoming MTV's first African TV channel and MTV's 100th channel worldwide.
+Known initially as MTV base (with a lowercase 'b'), the channel was launched in February 2005, becoming MTV's first African TV channel and MTV's 100th channel worldwide.
 The channel was designed to provide a high quality platform that promoted African contemporary music and creativity, while catering to the tastes and attitudes of African youth.
 The channel featured African contemporary urban musicians and music videos, alongside some longform music and entertainment shows.
 The launch of the new service was marked with two live music celebrations - MTV Base 100th Live! - held days apart in April 2005 in Abuja, Nigeria and Johannesburg, South Africa.

+That year, Okosi was named vice president and general manager of MTV Base.

 YouTube

 Okosi joined YouTube in April 2020 as the managing director of YouTube EMEA Emerging Markets.
+During his tenure, he played a key role in the growth and expansion of the YouTube brand in Africa, the Middle East, and Turkey.
+He also worked to promote content creators and emerging voices from across Africa.

 Okosi played a key role in landing YouTube's $100M Black Voice Fund in EMEA and partnered with Idris Elba to launch the annual Africa Day Benefit Concert.

-He is also an executive member of the Google and YouTube committees tasked with driving and delivering the companies’ racial equity commitments across the EMEA region.
+He was also an executive member of the Google and YouTube committees tasked with driving and delivering the companies' racial equity commitments across the EMEA region.

+Google

+In September 2023, Google appointed Okosi as managing director of Google Africa.